quarkiverse/quarkus-azure-services/integration-tests/azure-app-configuration/README.md

 To successfully run this sample, you need:

-* JDK 11+ installed with JAVA_HOME configured appropriately
+* JDK 17+ installed with JAVA_HOME configured appropriately
 * Apache Maven 3.8.6+
-* Azure CLI and Azure subscription if the specific Azure services are required
+* Azure CLI and Azure subscription
 * Docker if you want to build the app as a native executable

 You also need to make sure the right version of dependencies are installed.